carlaKC/lightning-notes/simln-277.md

 What do we need from the hashmap?
 - We just lookup the starting payload, and then overwrite the values in `generate_payment`

+## Review Iteration 2

+- `DestinationGenerator` is `Sync` now?
+  - Arc is only `Send` if its contents are `Sync`, because moving an arc to another thread means that there's possibility that multiple threads are using it
+    (we maybe wouldn't have hit this if using `Box` for getting dyn traits to be sized).

+`PaymentEvent`:
+- Contains the details about the next event

+`PaymentEventPayload`:
+- Contains the meta information needed to dispatch the payment, bad name

+`random_activity_nodes`:
+- Sort the nodes in the network to crate a `network_generator`
+  - This is necessary so that we always fill the same public key in the same place for our weighted index.

+`dispatch_producers`:
+- Takes the executors and a sender channel for outputs